 - Count the number of adjectives that you have used throughout.
 Ask yourself honestly whether those you have deployed are really required and whether the sentences and underlying points are well made without them.

 Drafting considerations for specific submissions

-The methodology to take with respect to each phase will be driven by a number of influences unique to the particular case.
-For example, time pressures, tactical questions and the existence of parallel proceedings are all things that may require a different approach.
-However, there are some basic considerations that unless there are specific circumstances ought to be present in each phase.
-These are explored below.
+The methodology to adopt with respect to each phase will be driven by a number of influences unique to the particular case.
+For example, time pressures, tactical questions and the existence of parallel proceedings may all require a different approach.
+However, there are some basic considerations that, unless there are specific circumstances, ought to be present in each phase.
+These are explored next.

 Request or notice of arbitration and answer

 These submissions represent each party’s first step in the arbitration.
 For that reason they are an all-important first impression.
 Leaving aside the requirements of institutional rules as to the contents, the fundamental considerations are as follows: